hirak99/steam_deck_encryption/README.md

 NOTE: After you have done this once, every time Steam OS updates you will need to run only step 2 above.

 ## Step 1: Create an encrypted container, and copy your home to it
+This is required only one time, to create the filesystem container for your encrypted home.

 Run the lines below as root.